 Horton’s Kids serves a neighborhood where the average family has an annual income of less than $10,000, and health and basic needs programs are critical in meeting the children’s basic needs.
 Meeting these needs ensures children are healthy and allows them to focus on academics and succeed in the long term.
 Horton’s Kids delivers many of these supports through its Community Resource Center.

-Every Monday through Thursday, children receive a hot, healthy meal after school in the Center and also receive snacks after programs.
+Every Monday through Friday, children receive a healthy meal after school in the Center and also receive snacks after programs.
 At the end of the week, to prevent hunger over the weekend, they receive a weekend bag filled with food that they can prepare on their own.
 Families can also access the Center’s emergency food pantry.

 Horton’s Kids provides children with new shoes, coats, hats, and backpacks filled with school supplies throughout the year.
 Horton’s Kids also regularly distributes toiletries, such as toothpaste and shampoo, and other essential items not covered by SNAP benefits.